-Greg is a senior associate specialising in infrastructure, commercial property and construction law.
+Greg is a partner specialising in infrastructure, construction law and commercial property.

-Prior to joining Chapman Tripp in 2008, Greg spent four years as advisor and in-house corporate counsel at Spark (formerly Telecom) practicing in areas of property, telecommunications and IT and regulatory law.
+Prior to joining Chapman Tripp in 2008, Greg spent a number of years as advisor and in-house corporate counsel at Spark (formerly Telecom) practicing in areas of property and construction, telecommunications and IT.

 Greg has advised:

 - the Ministry of Education in relation to its school capital works construction programme of over $800m during 2016/17 throughout schools in New Zealand

 - Shell New Zealand in respect of the infrastructure transfer elements of its $335m sale of the Maui Pipeline to First Gas